Singrauli railway station

 Singrauli railway station is an important railway station in Singrauli district, Madhya Pradesh.
 Its code is SGRL.
 It serves Singrauli city.
 The station consists of 3 platforms.
 The platform is not well sheltered.
 Singrauli Station serves as a major transport point for the nearby areas.
 It lacks many facilities including water and sanitation.
 The station has been recently extended to 3 platform with coalyard being shifted few hundred meters away from station.
 Station has been primarily used by Indian Railways for transportation of coal being excavated from nearby mines.
-The station falls under the Dhanbad Region of Indian Railways and is the only station in Madhya Pradesh under Dhanbad Region.
+The station falls under the Dhanbad Division of East Central Railway zone and is the only station in Madhya Pradesh under Dhanbad Division.

 Major trains

 Some of the important trains that run from Singrauli are: